Pepijn van Houwelingen: Politics

-Forum for Democracy MP
+First House term

 In the 2021 general election, Van Houwelingen was Forum for Democracy's eighth candidate.
 He was elected, receiving 430 preference votes, and was sworn into the House of Representatives on 31 March 2021.
 Van Houwelingen became the FvD's spokesperson for the European Union, referendums, social affairs, and public health.
-Finances and economic affairs were added to his specialities when three Forum for Democracy MPs left the party in May 2021.
-He is a member of the Committees for Agriculture, Nature and Food Quality; for European Affairs; for Finance; for Health, Welfare and Sport; for the Interior; and for Petitions.
+Finances and economic affairs were added to his specialties when three Forum for Democracy MPs left the party in May 2021.
+He is a member of the United States contact group and of the Committees for Agriculture, Nature and Food Quality; for European Affairs; for Finance; for Health, Welfare and Sport; for the Interior; for Petitions; and for Social Affairs and Employment.
 While a House member, Van Houwelingen argued against scale-ups and mergers in the public sector, and an essay by him about the issue called Microfobie (Microphobia) was published by Forum for Democracy's scientific institute in 2021.
 His position led him to voice his opposition to the proposed merger of the municipalities of Scherpenzeel and Barneveld.
-Van Houwelingen also opposed the power and influence held by supranational organizations such as the European Union, the World Health Organization, and the World Economic Forum, considering it to be a globalist power grap.
+He also attempted to undo a 2019 merger between Groningen en Haren through a bill, but it did not receive a House majority.
+Besides, Van Houwelingen opposed the power and influence held by supranational organizations such as the European Union, the World Health Organization, and the World Economic Forum, considering it to be a globalist power grab.
 In 2022, he introduced a bill in the House together with party leader Thierry Baudet to reintroduce consultative referendums comparable to those organized in Switzerland.
+Some parties complained that the bill remained vague on details, and the proposal was ultimately rejected.